jclark/satpulse/NOTES.md

 Improvements in existing functionality

+* Make correlate deal with one edge per pulse
+* Make the correlate code deal with the PHC time being stepped (how to sync)
+* Generate multiple samples when initial correlation phase completes (but mark as delayed)
+* Use system clock for sanity checking
+* ADJ_SETOFFSET does a read and then a write: measure the delay, and then apply that to subsequent sets
+* Ensure we can shutdown even if read of pulses is blocked
+* Try to use Go's polling (i.e. os layer instead of unix layer)
-1. Compute checksums for
+* Compute checksums for
-   1. UBX
+   * UBX
-   2. NMEA
+   * NMEA
-2. Proper logging strategy (get rid of printf's)
+* Proper logging strategy (get rid of printf's)
-3. Proper cleanup when wiring up all the objects
+* Proper cleanup when wiring up all the objects
-4. Testing
+* Testing
-5. Use NMEA is that's all we get
+* Use NMEA is that's all we get

 New functionality
 1. Quantify error